vishnu123r/MIR_Maltose_prediction_diluted-Infogest/README.md

 The script can be modified to use your own mid-infrared spectroscopy data and desired range of hyperparameters.
 The optimized hyperparameters and predicted maltose concentration will be exported as a CSV file.

 ## Known Issues
-- The code for the loadings plot has not been completed yet.
 - Modification are still required for the README file

 ## Authors